ukoloff/without/README.md

 $('#output').html func msg: "Hello"
 ```

 Both ways are supported.
 You can even mix them in one call.
+Sometimes it's convenient to pass *two* data
+sets into template.

 ## Fat arrow